NoomStuff/Discord-Auto-Message/README.md

 `--config`: Configure user information by providing user ID, Discord token, Discord channel URL, and Discord channel ID:

 ```
-python auto.py --config
+python automessage.py --config
 ```

 `--setC`: Set the channel for message delivery by providing the Discord channel URL and channel ID:

 ```
-python auto.py --setC
+python automessage.py --setC
 ```

 `--help`: Display help information for the script and its available options:

 ```
-python auto.py --help
+python automessage.py --help
 ```

-## Contributing
+## Credit

-If you encounter bugs or have feature requests, please create an issue on GitHub.
-Pull requests are also appreciated.
-Don't forget to star this project if you find it useful!
+The original project was made by xRiddin, make sure to check them out too!
+And feel free to make an